riccardoFasan/stack-overflow-tweaks-tool/README.md

 ## License

-StackOverflowTweaksTool is provided under the MIT license.
+StackOverflow Tweaks Tool is provided under the MIT license.